The best free parental control software

 Software can't do everything, of course, but it can help to make parents' lives much easier.
-These are our picks of the best parental control software in 2016.
+These are our picks of the best parental control tools.

-A full suite of tools to protect your children from threats
+A full suite of parental control tools to protect your children from threats

 Most parental control software is aimed at Windows, but Qustodio (think 'custodian') is also available for OS X, Android, iOS, Kindle and Nook.